qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The |ruleBasedSymbol| :guilabel:`Rule-based Renderer` is used to render all the features from a layer, using rule-based symbols whose aspect reflects the assignment of a selected feature's attribute to a class.
-The rules are based on SQL statements.
+The rules are based on SQL statements and can be nested.
 The dialog allows rule grouping by filter or scale, and you can decide if you want to enable symbol levels or use only the first-matched rule.